 I am currently working as Senior Researcher Associate at UCL Institute for Sustainable Resources (UCL ISR).
+I have recently been awarded an ERC starting grant (LINKS) focusing on the role of climate finance to meet the Paris goals (2019-2024).
 I joined UCL ISR in 2016 to lead the finance work of two EU Horizon2020 projects, entitled GREEN-WIN and RIPPLES.
 Both projects explore the cross-cutting role of finance in overcoming barriers to climate adaptation, mitigation and sustainability action with a particular emphasis on exploring avenues for integrating climate/sustainability public policies with mainstream finance framework and system.

 During my PhD, I was visiting scholar at the Renewable and Appropriate Energy Lab, UC Berkeley under the supervision of Prof. Daniel Kammen (2010-2011).
 I have worked on a range of novel ways to overcome the first-investment costs of energy efficiency and renewable energy.